zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 [Msdiv 69] (#msdiv69) {#msdiv69 .ref .msdiv} (8 - 11)

 [APZ 69.1] (#apz69 .1) {#apz69 .1 .ref .apz} "Then you are pressed
-Arrives” is a lyrical joint.
+Arrives" is a lyrical joint.
 Verses are a matching of verses.
 It is an application for luxury.
-Has come to the stiffness” is thinking The reason is to go.
+Has come to the stiffness" is thinking The reason is to go.
 (How) win me, and how can I be defeated?
 How to Night, How to Protute, How to Dispute
 How to mess up, how to clairvoyant, how to swell, how Arguing whether to round up is thinking with me
 And came, he came, and came.
-“Might Views Think”
+"Might Views Think"
 A certain thought of 'manyandriya' '' consciousness' '' consciousness' If 'Tajja' is a relics of consciousness, then the view of the heart thinks thinking How to do, the world is held all day, and not all day.
 That is life, that body.
 The other life is the other body.
 The animal does not arise in death.
-Not “”
+Not ""

 [APZ 69.2] (#apz69 .2) {#apz69 .2 .ref .apz} "Clean and Contest
-Coming, you are unsure to compete”
+Coming, you are unsure to compete"
 Prophecy. (ii) A prophecist Pajana has a well-known sense of immoticism, It is the same as the archaic, the holistic view.
 Dhoons to the Prophecy by any kind (Cleanness) Saws, and (iv) Wash the burns of the bodiess